overblog/GraphQLBundle/docs/validation/index.md

 object composition will be then recursively validated, starting from the root object down to it's children.

 > **Note**:
-> Although it is possible to validate raw arguments, objects provide the best flexibility, especially when it comes
+> Although it is possible to validate raw arguments, objects provide the better flexibility and more features.
->to conditional validation with groups.

 This process happens in the background and you usually shouldn't worry about it, but understanding this will help you to apply constraints in the right place of your GraphQL types.